Murder of Tan Lead Sane: Sentencing

 On 17 November 2009, Justice Kan Ting Chiu delivered his verdict on sentence.
 In his verdict, Justice Kan found that Wu did not deserve the maximum penalty of life imprisonment, because by reference of some precedent cases of mentally ill offenders like Aniza binte Essa (who served nine years in prison for abetting the manslaughter of her husband), the case of Wu Yun Yun was not one where it was appropriate to subject a mentally-ill offender to life in prison, since Wu's condition could still be addressed by treatment and she had shown some improvement despite the possibility of a relapse, and she also had a low propensity to re-offend, and therefore, Justice Kan agreed with the defence that Wu should be given a sentence lower than life for stabbing Tan to death and injuring Tan's wife.

 Therefore, Justice Kan sentenced 27-year-old Wu Yun Yun to 12 years' imprisonment for the first charge of manslaughter, and four years' imprisonment for the second charge of attempted manslaughter.
 The judge additionally ordered the two jail terms to run consecutively and take effect from the date of Wu's arrest.
 In total, Wu was to serve a total of 16 years in prison.

 Aftermath

 Reactions of trial verdict and Wu's divorce

+In the aftermath of the incident, many of Wu's in laws have moved out of the house, including Tan's mother Ng Bee Hion, and his sister in law Huang Mei Zhe, who took her 2 children along with her.
+Neighbors have also noticed their house being much quiet since and reportedly, have not seen Ng or Huang for a long time.